lablup/backend.ai/docs/api/stream.rst

 unless your kernel applies some special formatting to distinguish them (e.g., make all stderr otuputs red).

+The terminal output is compatible with xterm (including 256-color support).

 .. code-block:: json

    {